-The Scots aiming to gatecrash Ryder Cup
+Scots duo aiming to gatecrash Ryder Cup

 That ended a run of seven straight tournaments and MacIntyre now feels refreshed for the challenge at Wentworth after a much-needed week off back home in Oban.

-"I know what I need to do." he told BBC Scotland.
+"I know what I need to do," he told BBC Scotland.
 "It didn't matter what I did at the start of the season, I was always going to need a big Wentworth.
 I'm here, it's golf, anything can happen.

 "It wasn't a direct goal for me [at the start of the season].
 I was still needing to establish myself on the European Tour and major events.
 If you are not playing majors you are not playing Ryder Cups.